Our newest arrival!

-The Librarian will be giving the Rokeby Lecture at Armagh Robinson Library on 24 November 2022.
+The Librarian gave the Rokeby Lecture at Armagh Robinson Library on 24 November 2022.

-Her topic will be ‘Botany and Gardens in the libraries of Dr Edward Worth and Archbishop Richard Robinson’.
+Her topic was ‘Botany and Gardens in the libraries of Dr Edward Worth and Archbishop Richard Robinson’.

 During Dublin Festival of History we are giving tours of the